Texas State Guard delivers to Santa Cop

 This year’s distribution of the toys and food is December 17.

-Click here to read the article on the Grand Prairie Reporter web site.
+Original article formerly on the Grand Prairie Reporter web site.